SapitoSucio/froggo-guides/docs/script_commands.md

 \***getequipisenableref**(**<equipment slot\>**{,**<char_id\>**})

-Will return 1 if the item equipped on the invoking character in the specified equipment slot is refinable, and 0 if it isn't.
-For a list of equipment slots see 'getequipid'.
+Will return 1 if the item equipped on the invoking character in the specified equipment slot is refinable, and 0 if it isn`t.
+For a list of equipment slots see `getequipid`.

 ```cpp
 if (getequipisenableref(EQI_HEAD_TOP)) {